wonderbird/gitserver/README.md

 A dockerized ssh server allowing users to push to a git repository.

 ## Docker Hub
-You can find the associated docker image along with instructions on how to run it in the repository [boos/gitserver](https://cloud.docker.com/u/boos/repository/docker/boos/gitserver) on Docker Hub.
+You can find the associated docker image in the repository [boos/gitserver](https://cloud.docker.com/u/boos/repository/docker/boos/gitserver) on Docker Hub.

+## Instructions to Use
+Detailed instructions for running the image are given in the [Dockerfile](https://github.com/wonderbird/devclient/blob/master/Dockerfile).